-When the wedges are done, toss them in fresh dill and lemon zest and enjoy!
+When the wedges are done, toss them in fresh dill and lemon zest and serve with yogurt sauce.

-Sure!
-Russet potatoes work great for wedges too, just make sure you cut them into small, uniform wedges.
+- Russet potatoes - make sure you cut them into small, uniform wedges

-Yukon gold potatoes will give you a creamier, more tender inside but it will be harder to get the outside as crisp as a baby red or a russet.
+- Yukon gold potatoes - they'll give you a creamier, more tender inside but it will be a bit harder to get the outside as crisp as a baby red or a russet

-Sweet potatoes would also be great in this recipe.
-I would imagine that their sweetness would play well with the savory seasonings used in this dish!
+- Sweet potatoes - their sweetness plays well with the savory seasonings used in this dish!

 I mean I don't think you'll have any leftovers, but if you do...